-Restraint of Assets
+Restraint of Assets Lawyer

-Restraint of Your Assets
+Restraint of Assets Under POCA 2002

-A restraint order can be obtained by a prosecuting authority at an early stage of a criminal investigation, often before charges are brought.
+A Restraint Order can be obtained by a prosecuting authority at an early stage of a criminal investigation, often before charges are brought.
 With the introduction of the Proceeds of Crime Act 2002 came an increased determination by the government to confiscate assets of those individuals whom authorities suspected to be guilty of criminal activity.

-If you have been accused of a serious crime and are concerned about the potential of a restraint order and subsequent confiscation proceedings then you need to contact me as soon as possible.
+If you have been accused of a serious crime and are concerned about the potential of a restraint order and subsequent confiscation proceedings, you need to contact me as soon as possible.
 I will give you practical legal advice, help you detail your assets for the court and represent you in any court proceedings.

 Got a question?
 Get in touch